-Cabinets form the backbone of your kitchen and are an essential item to get right.
+Cabinets really are the foundation everything is built on and are an essential item to get right.
 Here are some key questions to ask when choosing kitchen cabinets:

-- 1. Will your cabinets be factory assembled?
+1. Will your cabinets be factory assembled?
 Make sure they are factory pre-assembled, as this ensures a top-quality product.
-Do not underestimate how much time, money and hassle will be saved come installation time compared to flat pack cabinets. - 1.
-Will your cabinets be made from board produced by premium suppliers such as Egger and Kronospan? - 2.
+Do not underestimate how much time, money and hassle will be saved come installation time compared to flat pack cabinets.

+- 2. Will your cabinets be made from board produced by premium suppliers such as Egger and Kronospan? - 3.
 Will your cabinets be made from 18mm thick board?
 15mm thick boards are used by some kitchen manufacturers, but they are not nearly as durable as 18mm boards.
 And do the cabinets have 18mm full-height solid back panels?
-This is an important part of the cabinet construction. - 3.
+This is an important part of the cabinet construction. - 4.
 What kinds of drawer runners and hardware fittings are being used?
 They should be from quality brands like Blum or Hettich.
 Don't accept cheap alternatives that could have a reduced lifespan.
-Blum offer a lifetime guarantee on all their hinges, lift systems and drawers. - 4.
+Blum offer a lifetime guarantee on all their hinges, lift systems and drawers. - 5.
 Are the cabinets dowel and glue construction?
 If so, the finished product will be stronger, sturdier and remain square throughout its life.
-A further benefit is the cabinet exterior is free from visible fabrication hardware, nails, screws, holes etc. - 5.
+A further benefit is the cabinet exterior is free from visible fabrication hardware, nails, screws, holes etc. - 6.
 Do the wall units have concealed cabinet hangers?
 Drastically reduced fitting time is achieved with the concealed cabinet hangers which are located and hidden behind the solid back panel.
-Pre-fitted to the cabinet, a simple 180-degree turn of the fixing lever locks the hanger into place. - 6.
+Pre-fitted to the cabinet, a simple 180-degree turn of the fixing lever locks the hanger into place. - 7.
 Do the cabinets have 2mm ABS radius edging in the front edges for added protection and strength?
-Run your finger along the edge of the cabinet shelf is it sharp, or does it feel smooth to the touch? - 7.
-Are the cabinets available in many colours for the best possible match to your preferred door style and colour?
+Run your finger along the edge of the cabinet shelf - is it sharp, or does it feel smooth to the touch? - 8.
+Colour coordinated cabinets are one of the hallmarks of a quality kitchen.
+Are the cabinets available in many colours?